Life Lines

 Minimise The Risk of Infection

-There is always the risk of infection from a open wound.
-This risks must also be considered by the first aider, there are number of precautions that can be taken to prevent cross contamination.
+There is always the risk of infection from an open wound.
+These risks must also be considered by the first aider.
+There are a number of precautions that can be taken to prevent cross-contamination.

 • Wearing Gloves